carlesloriente/jekyllthemes/_posts/2020-07-20-jekyll-podcaster.markdown

   - 'screenshot.png'
 ---

-Jekyll Podcaster is a [Jekyll](https://jekyllrb.com) theme built for podcasters.
+Jekyll Podcaster is a [Jekyll](https://jekyllrb.com){:target="_blank"}{:rel="noopener noreferrer"} theme built for podcasters.
 Every podcast needs a great website and this theme helps you achieve that.

 Please note that this theme will not build a RSS feed for your podcast, meaning that this is just for showcasing your podcast and not for distributing it.
 You still need to use a distribution platform.